ozanyarman/Disproof-of-1985-Mertens-disproof/README.md

 This repository contains the high-precision Wolfram Mathematica ecosystem and underlying dataset used to independently audit, replicate, and deconstruct the celebrated 1985 disproof of the Mertens conjecture by Andrew Odlyzko and Herman te Riele.

-Through a systematic expansion of the zero spectrum to 100,000 non-trivial zeros processed at 250-digit arithmetical precision, this framework isolates the **"Double Loop Execution" anomaly**—an evaluation-side arithmetic oversight involving an inadvertent factor of 2 that accounts for the historical, non-replicable peak of $1.06$.
+Through a systematic expansion of the zero spectrum to 100,000 non-trivial zeros processed at 250-digit arithmetical precision, our framework isolates the existence of a **"Double Loop Execution" anomaly**, which is an evaluation-side arithmetic oversight involving an inadvertent **factor of 2** that accounts for the historical, non-replicable peak of $1.06$.
 Our clean, decoupled array-caching implementation demonstrates that the true physical ceiling of the zero spectrum under perfect phase alignment is rigidly bounded near $\sim 0.53$.

 ---